Simplicity Hunter may earn commissions for purchases made through the links on our website. See our Affiliate Disclaimer.

 Canon EOS REBEL SL3 Digital SLR Camera

 If you are in the market for a minimalist camera that can record 4K video on a budget, then the Canon EOS Rebel SL3 is worth looking into.
 This camera, which is designed for beginners, is one of the smallest DSLRs around.
-Despite its small size, it comes with a strong features set with great handling.
+Despite its small size, it comes with a strong feature set with great handling.

-The Canon EOS Rebel SL3 has a LCD touch screen which is very responsive and fully functional.
+The Canon EOS Rebel SL3 has an LCD touch screen which is very responsive and fully functional.
 I also like that the camera’s screen is side-hinged and fully articulated, making it great for capturing overhead or low-to-the-ground shots.
 This feature is also ideal for vlogging which requires shooting yourself at some odd angles.
 Plus, it has a 3.5mm microphone jack to ensure higher quality audio for videos.

-Using the live view monitor allows users to see adjustments in real time and to access the excellent Dual Pixel CMOS AF with Eye Detection AF.
+Using the live view monitor allows users to see adjustments in real-time and to access the excellent Dual Pixel CMOS AF with Eye Detection AF.
 The camera also comes with a deep grip that’s comfortable for both smaller or larger hands.

 Another great thing about this camera is its battery life.
 You can shoot around 1070 pictures when using an optical viewfinder.
 Switch to live view and it drops to between 300-350, still, that’s better than the 240-260 live view shots on its predecessor – SL2, SL3.

-Overall, get the Canon EOS Rebel SL3 if you want a basic DSLR that’s minimal, light, small, takes great pictures, simple to use and has a great battery life.
+Overall, get the Canon EOS Rebel SL3 if you want a basic DSLR that’s minimal, light, small, takes great pictures, simple to use, and has great battery life.
 There are enough features to allow you to explore all facets of photography while learning about fundamentals such as aperture, shutter speed.
 The EOS Rebel SL3 also can be used as a point-and-shoot camera.